TheManyula/Modular-Pawn/README.md

 2. Use the command line to navigate to your gamemode folder and type `sampctl package init`.
 3. Download YSI 5.x using `sampctl package install pawn-lang/YSI-Includes@5.x`.
 4. Create the `gamemodes` fold and put the entry script `main.pwn` inside.
-5. Create the rest of the folder structure, so `config`, `utils`, `libs` and `filterscripts`.
+5. Create the rest of the folder structure according to the layout above.
-6. Create a new folder for a new module, create the <module>.pwn and i<module>.pwn files and start scripting!
+6. Create a new folder for a new module, create the <module>.pwn and i<module>.pwn files into it and start scripting!

 ## Best Practices